 Spotting the Links That Set the Industry Leader Apart

-Let's look at some SEO blogs.
-For this example, I chose Moz, Search Engine Land, Search Engine Journal, Search Engine Watch, and Marketing Land.
+Let's look at some SEO news blogs.
+For this example, Search Engine Journal, Search Engine Land, Search Engine Watch, and Marketing Land.

 If you want to know what competitors you should look at, SEMrush gives you suggestions in the "Backlink Gap" section, once you entered the first domain.